What's holding you back?

 Would you describe yourself as a confident person?
 It may seem like an odd question, but your self-perception could play a major role in the progression of your career.
 One study from the University of Melbourne found a link between having confidence at work and occupational success.

-While some people seem to naturally exude self-esteem, the rest of us mere mortals could find it hard to bolster ourselves.
+While some people seem to naturally exude self-esteem, the rest of us mere mortals can find it hard to bolster ourselves.
 Luckily, confidence can be a learnt trait.
 If you're struggling, try reminding yourself of your accomplishments and value on a daily basis.
 You could write down these points in a journal or simply repeat them to yourself each morning.

 You're naturally modest